 - Or pledge, down payment

-2 So I made up my mind that I would not come to you again in sorrow.
-2 For if I make you sorrowful, who is left to make me glad, if not the very one whom I have made sorrowful?
-3 And I wrote to you this very thing, lest, when I came, I should experience sorrow over those who ought to be bringing me joy, having confidence in you all that my joy would be the joy of you all.
-4 For out of much affliction and anguish of heart I wrote to you with many tears, not that you should be made sorrowful, but that you might know the abundance of the love that I have for you.
+2 So I made up my mind I would not come to you again in sorrow.
+2 For if I cause you to sorrow, who is left to bring me gladness, if not the one I caused to sorrow?
+3 And I wrote you this very thing, so that when I came to you I would not be forced to grieve over those who should be bringing me joy, for I had confidence in you all, that my joy would be the joy of all.
+4 For in deep distress and anguish of heart I wrote you with many tears, not to make you sad, but to make known to you the love I have for you in such abundance.

-5 But if anyone has caused sorrow, he has caused sorrow, not so much to me, but—in a measure (not to put things too severely)—to all of you.
-6 Sufficient for such a one is the punishment that was agreed upon by the majority, 7 so that on the contrary you should rather forgive and comfort him, lest somehow such a one be swallowed up by excessive grief.
-8 Therefore, I urge you to reaffirm your love for him.
-9 For I also wrote to you for this reason, that I might put you to the test, to see whether you are obedient in all things.
-10 Now anyone whom you forgive, I forgive as well; for truly, what I have forgiven—if I have forgiven anything at all1—I have forgiven for your sakes in the presence of Christ, 11 lest Satan should take advantage of us; for we are not ignorant of his devices.
+5 But if anyone has caused sorrow, he has caused sorrow, not so much to me, but in a measure (not to put things too severely) to all of you.
+6 The punishment agreed upon by the majority is sufficient for someone like this, 7 so that now, by contrast, you should forgive and comfort him, so that such a man won’t be swallowed up by excessive grief.
+8 Therefore I urge you to reaffirm your love for him.
+9 For this is another reason I wrote you, to test you, to see if you would be obedient in all things.
+10 Now anyone whom you forgive, I forgive as well; for truly, what I have forgiven—if I have forgiven anything at all1—I have forgiven for your sake in the presence of Christ, 11 so that Satan will not take advantage of us; for we are not ignorant of his devices.

-12 Now when I came to Troas for the gospel of Christ, and a door was opened to me in2 the Lord, 13 I still had no rest in my spirit, because I did not find my brother Titus; and so3, taking my leave of them, I departed for Macedonia.
-14 But thanks be to God who always leads us in triumphal procession in Christ, and who manifests through us the fragrance of the knowledge of Him in every place.
+12 Now when I came to Troas intending to proclaim2 Christ’s gospel, and a door was opened to me in3 the Lord, 13 I had no rest in my spirit, for I didn’t find my brother Titus waiting for me.
+So I bid them farewell and left for Macedonia.
+14 But thanks be to God who always leads us in triumphal procession in Christ, and who in every place manifests through us the fragrance of the knowledge of him.
 15 For to God we are a fragrance of Christ, both among those who are being saved and those who are perishing.
-16 To the one we are an aroma of death leading to death; and to the other we are an aroma of life leading to life.
+16 To the one we are an aroma of death leading to death, and to the other an aroma of life leading to life.
 And who is sufficient for these things?
-17 For unlike so many, we are not peddling the word of God; but as men of pure motives—as men sent from God—we speak in Christ in the sight of God.
+17 For unlike so many, we are not peddling the word of God; rather, as men with pure motives—as men sent from God—we speak in Christ in the sight of God.

 - Or possibly if there was anything to forgive